One of the best sky shows of the year, and one with religious implications, is the "Tears of St. Lawrence."

 Meteors and meteor showers are not uncommon, but the celestial event that seems to get the most attention is the Perseid meteor shower that occurs in early August each year.
 Perhaps that’s because it’s a time of year when more people can watch: many are on vacation and can stay up late and sit outdoors under the stars.

-This year, the Perseids are getting more attention than usual because astronomers are predicting a greater intensity of “shooting stars” than normal.
-As The Washington Post reports:
+In 2016, astronomers were predicting a greater intensity of “shooting stars” than normal.
+As The Washington Post reported that year:

 In any given year, when the dark heavens cooperate, the Perseids could peak at 50 to 100 shooting stars an hour.
 This year, the International Meteor Organization thinks that number may increase to about 150 meteors an hour.
 Other astronomers are calling for up to 200 meteors an hour.